blalelimit/kde-set-wallpaper/README.md

 A simple script to change desktop wallpaper in KDE Plasma 5.

-Includes setting wallpaper to "Image" (Defined or Random), "Slideshow", or "Wallpaper Engine KDE Plugin" (optional).
+Includes setting wallpaper to "Image" (Defined or Random) or "Slideshow".